 If you have an issue that falls outside of these categories you can select “Other Inquiry”.
 This category is for making an inquiry or request that’s not listed above.
 It will then be processed by the City’s Customer Service Bureau to determine if the city can help.
 Nifty right?

-You can learn more about the app here and we hope this helps you out.
+You can learn more about the app at the city’s website.
 Have a great day Seattle!